YBoran24/CryptoTracker/RENDER_DEPLOYMENT.md

    - The application is now configured to use the PORT environment variable provided by Render
    - Make sure you're not hardcoding ports in your application
    - If deploying frontend and backend separately, ensure they use different ports
+   - If the error persists, the application will automatically try PORT+1

 3. **Missing files during build**:
    - The Dockerfile has been updated to only copy files that actually exist in the project